Environmental Venture Fund

-Denison University’s John R. Hunting ’54 Environmental Sustainability Venture Fund exists to help Denison become an innovative leader in campus sustainability by implementing changes in the ways that our community uses its resources.
+Denison University’s John R. Hunting ’54 Environmental Sustainability Venture Fund was established to help Denison become an innovative leader in campus sustainability by implementing changes in the ways that our community uses its resources.
 This fund supports individuals and organizations that wish to improve the environmental state of Denison’s campus, but lack the financial means to do so.
 Students, faculty, staff and organizations are encouraged to submit proposals for projects that range from $100 to $2,000 in capital and/or operating costs.

-Campus Community Garden – to create a pilot campus garden to advance awareness and knowledge of food production and sustainable agriculture
+- Campus Community Garden - a pilot campus garden to advance awareness and knowledge of food production and sustainable agriculture

-Laundry Exchange – to loan clothes-drying racks to students to reduce use of electric dryers
+- Laundry Exchange - loans clothes-drying racks to students with the goal of reducing use of electric dryers

-Shoe Recycling – to promote waste minimization and collect and distribute shoes (through Soles4Souls) to people in need worldwide
+- Shoe Recycling - promotes waste minimization and collect and distribute shoes (through Soles4Souls) to people in need worldwide

-Apartment Composting Program – to cut organic waste in student apartments and create usable compost for campus landscaping projects
+- Apartment Composting Program - cuts organic waste in student apartments and creates usable compost for campus landscaping projects

-Weatherization Workshop – to decrease energy consumption and train students in home weatherization techniques for use on campus and in the local community
+- Weatherization Workshop - decreases energy consumption and trains students in home weatherization techniques for use on campus and in the local community

-Bandersnatch Goes Green – to purchase reusable dishware for a popular student-run coffee shop on campus
+- Bandersnatch Goes Green - purchased reusable dishware for a popular student-run coffee shop on campus

-Low Flow Fixtures – to reduce water usage and increase student awareness all toilets were equipped with dual-flush valves in Crawford Hall
+- Low Flow Fixtures - reduces water usage and increase student awareness, all toilets were equipped with dual-flush valves in Crawford Hall

-Water Bottle Refilling Station – to promote the use of reusable water bottles on campus, two drinking fountains were converted to water bottle refilling stations
+- Water Bottle Refilling Station - promotes the use of reusable water bottles on campus, two drinking fountains were converted to water bottle refilling stations

-PEAS Rooftop Garde – to create an herb and produce garden on the roof of Curtis Dining Hall.
+- PEAS Rooftop Garden - created an herb and produce garden on the roof of Curtis Dining Hall

 Denison’s Hunting Venture Fund aspires to make the best use of resources, seek sustainable options, dispose of waste in ways that reduce negative impact and take into consideration the life cycle and environmental impact of materials and products purchased by the college.